DLanzante/diversified/README.md

 1. Acceptance Criteria for A):
    Content Submission - The user must be able to submit posts or articles that are centered around neurodiversity, autism awareness, and similar topics.
 There should be an option to categorize the content (e.g., "Autism Awareness", "Neurodivergence", "Educational", etc.) to ensure proper sorting and visibility.
 There should also be sections for Accessibility Features and Content Moderation.

-2. Acceptance Criteria for B):

-3. Acceptance Ctriteria for C):

-4. Acceptance Criteria for D):

-5. Acceptance Criteria for E):
+2. Acceptance Criteria for B): The user of my API should be able to have access to community directories and discover relevant material that they want to view daily.
+This is also going to be including a community feedback and customization feature along with post engagement, post visibility/accessability and real-time interactions!

+3. Acceptance Ctriteria for C): As an admin i want to be able to have the right to moderate content, moderate notifications and to keep a record of all actions, monitor any abuse of power, admins taking actions on other admins, and finally how to escalate certain actionary items.

+4. Acceptance Criteria for D): This system must allow for site Admins to retrieve all comments from the webiste as well as all posts.
+This is also not limited to viewing statistics, data reporting, custom filters, user privacy and anonymoty, and lastly real-time data.

 #### Mis-User Stories